vikrampawar/book-highlights/pages/inspired--2nd-edition.md

 To be absolutely clear, the product manager is not the boss of anyone on the product team. ([link](https://learning.oreilly.com/library/view/-/9781119387503/c09.xhtml#23dca505-57ae-47db-9496-80b1df310a2f))

-John Doerr, the famous Silicon Valley venture capitalist: ìWe need teams of missionaries, not teams of mercenaries.î ([link](https://learning.oreilly.com/library/view/-/9781119387503/c09.xhtml#3697cdfb-a272-4c4b-998c-448fb12bb17e))
+John Doerr, the famous Silicon Valley venture capitalist: ‚ÄúWe need teams of missionaries, not teams of mercenaries.‚Äù ([link](https://learning.oreilly.com/library/view/-/9781119387503/c09.xhtml#3697cdfb-a272-4c4b-998c-448fb12bb17e))

 A product team is a group of people who bring together different specialized skills and responsibilities and feel real ownership for a product or at least a substantial piece of a larger product ([link](https://learning.oreilly.com/library/view/-/9781119387503/c09.xhtml#2c159866-9029-4f73-b22a-4ce87b5d1274))